-Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low income communities – TechCrunch
+Bringing jobs and health benefits, BlocPower unlocks energy efficiency retrofits for low-income communities – TechCrunch

 Working with Mitch Kapor, an investor and advisor, Baird worked on the pitch and got Kapor to talk to Ben Horowitz.
 Both men agreed to invest and BlocPower was off to the races.

-The company has completed retrofits in over 1,000 buildings since its launch, Baird said, mainly to prove out its thesis.
+The company has completed retrofits in more than 1,000 buildings since its launch, Baird said, mainly to prove out its thesis.
 Now, with the revolving credit facility in hand, BlocPower can take bigger bites out of the market.
 That includes a contract with utility companies in New York that will pay $30 million if the company can complete its retrofits and verify the energy savings from that work.

 There are also early projects underway in Oakland and Chicago, Baird said.